 Sift through the potential projects and apply whatever criteria you use to select work (here are some suggestions).
 Then politely let people know where their initiatives stand – and if they will be worked on at all.

-Portfolio management can make use of agile principles and the benefits to the organization are substantial.
-Being more agile as a business means you are better equipped to deal with the challenges of delivering strategy in a changing environment and yet doing so in a way that stays true to the portfolio management tools and approaches you know and trust.
+Agile portfolio management can make use of agile principles and the benefits to the organization are substantial.
+Being more agile as a business means you are better equipped to deal with the challenges of delivering strategy in a changing environment.
+And yet doing so in a way that stays true to the portfolio management tools and approaches you know and trust.